kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

 USER_ID=2491f868-88f1-4345-8836-d5d8511a9f83
 ```

-### Creating tests
+### Creating Tests

-After having the environment file, we will create a test for each step, starting with [Get Recommended Products](./get-recommended-products.md), which will be saved as `get-recommended-products.yaml`:
+After creating the environment file, we will create a test for each step, starting with [Get Recommended Products](./get-recommended-products.md), which will be saved as `get-recommended-products.yaml`:

 ```yaml
 type: Test